Download PDF here.

 Makes first paintings at his new studio in Barcelona.

-Participates in the Joseph Beuys Lectures 1995 on the state of contemporary art in Britain, Europe and the United States, Ruskin School of Drawing and Fine Art, Oxford University, England.
+Participates in the Joseph Beuys Lectures 1995 on the state of contemporary art in Britain, Europe and the United States at the Ruskin School of Drawing and Fine Art, Oxford University, England.

 Visits Morocco.
-The portfolio Atlas Walls of 1998 includes several photos from this trip.
+The portfolio Atlas Walls, 1998 includes several photos from this trip.

-Photographs exhibited for the first time, Sala de Exposiciones Rekalde, Bilbao, Spain.
+Photographs exhibited for the first time at Sala de Exposiciones Rekalde, Bilbao, Spain.

 Participates in a colloquium held in conjunction with the exhibition Richard Pousette-Dart (1916-1992), Metropolitan Museum of Art, New York.

-Visits Santo Domingo.
+Visits Santo Domingo, Dominican Republic.
 The portfolio Santo Domingo for Nené consists of photos taken during this trip.

 Paints Chelsea Wall, the first painting in the new studio in Chelsea, New York City.